Duncan1106/secureLogin/README.md

 # secureLogin

-Trying to create a secure login page with php sql and html and a bit css to make it look good
+Trying to create a safe login with php, sql and a bit css to make it pretty